h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 The word value of 0x2 is pushed onto the stack which loads the value for AF_INET executing the syscall, which completes the creation of sockaddr struct.

-Move the ESP stack pointer (top of the stack) into the ECX register to store the const struct sockaddr *addr argument.
+The ESP stack pointer (top of the stack) is moved into the ECX register to store the const struct sockaddr *addr argument.

 The value of 16 (struct sockaddr) is pushed onto the stack, along with the zeros which equate to the IP address: